 Tips for Parents

-- Accept your child’s feelings.
-Be patient, empathetic and listen attentively to your child when he is having a difficult moment.
-This helps to strengthen the parent-child connection and calm the child.
+- Acknowledge and accept feelings: Parents need to be patient listen attentively with empathy when your child is experiencing a difficult moment.
+This strengthens the parent-child connection and helps the child to calm down.
 When a child feels safe and being respected, he will be more willing to explore and discuss, instead of suppress, his feelings and needs.
 Emotions help to guide the decisions we make in everyday life.
 For example, fear motivates us to get away.

-- Schedule “special time” with your child everyday to share happenings and feelings, or build up your child’s emotional literacy with stories.
+- Schedule “special time” with your child: During which, parents can share about feelings and thoughts, or build up your child’s emotional vocabularies using story books.

 2. Model emotional management skills

-- Parent’s psychological health is crucial to a child’s emotional welling being.
-Scheduling time for self reflection allows you to better understand and take care of yourself.
-Parents may schedule pleasant activities for oneself to increase positive emotions and experience in daily life.
+- Parents’ self-care: Parent’s psychological health is crucial to a child’s emotional welling being.
+Scheduling break for self reflection from time to time is important.
+Parents may engage in some pleasant activities for oneself to cultivate positive emotions and experience in daily life.
 It is also important to make time for your spouse and nurture your marital relationship.

-- When parents feel stressed or tired, it is better to take a break from parenting.
+- Take care of oneself before taking care of child: When parents notice signs of stress, it is important to take a break from parenting to take care of oneself first.
 Staying calm serves a positive role model to your child in managing negative emotions.
-This helps you think logically and handle your child’s problem effectively.
-If encounter emotional distress, parents may talk to others or seek professional help.
+It also helps you to think rationally and handle your child’s problem effectively.
+If you encounter emotional distress, please talk to others or seek professional help.

-- Problem solving skills enable your child to deal effectively with his stressors in daily life.
+- Problem solving skills enable your child to deal with his/her stressors effectively in daily life.
 Help your child identify the problem/trigger of negative emotions.
-Instead of providing solutions, parents can encourage the child to brainstorm possible solutions.
-Discuss with your child the feasibility and effectiveness of the ideas and agree on a solution.
-As the ability to get things done does not mature until late adolescence or early adulthood, children may need help in creating an action plan.
-After solving the problem, parents can review with their child and affirm what the child has done well in the process.
+Instead of offering immediate solutions, parents can encourage the child to brainstorm possible solutions.
+Discuss with your child the feasibility and effectiveness of the ideas and agree on an action plan.
+Children’s ability to problem solving begins to emerge in childhood and becomes mature in late adolescence or early adulthood.
+It is important for parents to assist your child in formulating an action plan.
+After the problem was resolved, parents can review and praise your child what he/she has done well in the process.

-- Depending on your child’s maturity, parents may gradually offer children opportunities to solve problems independently.
+- Parents may gradually offer your child more opportunities to solve problems independently depending on his/her age, developmental stage and maturity.
 This can enhance your child’s self-confidence.